ipveka/Forecaster/docs/CreateBaselines.md

   - `group_cols` (list): Columns to group the data (e.g., ['client', 'warehouse', 'product']).
   - `date_col` (str): Column containing dates.
   - `signal_cols` (list): List of signal columns to create baselines for.
-  - `baseline_types` (list): List of baseline types to create ('MA' for moving average, 'LR' for linear regression, 'ML' for LightGBM).
-Default: ['MA', 'LR', 'ML'].
   - `bs_window_size` (int): Window size for moving average baseline.
 Default: 13.
   - `feature_cols` (list): Feature columns for regression models (required for 'LR' and 'ML' baseline types).
 Default: None.
 - **Recent Updates**: Parameter has been renamed from `window_size` to `bs_window_size` for clarity and consistency across the framework.